KrispyTech/airneis/README.md

 ### The Shopping Cart Page

 The shopping cart page is accessible to all users, logged or not, they can manage their shopping cart.
-So, this page contains the list of added products and presents the total to be paid.
+This page contains the list of added products and presents the total to be paid.

 ### The Checkout Page